lsbFlying/resy/README.md

 function NameTemp() {
   /**
-   * be careful: Because it is a reference, the data of refData in useStoreWithRef cannot be updated.
+   * A、be careful: Because it is a reference, the data of refData in useStoreWithRef cannot be updated.
    * That is, you cannot write
    * "store.form = "newFormStr";",
    * "store.setState({ form: "newFormStr" });",
    * or "store.syncUpdate({ form: "newFormStr" })".
    * These updates are invalid and will throw an error.
+   *
+   * B、be careful: In addition, because reference data can be written in any component,
+   * you may need to add "?." when referencing in other components.
+   * so generally speaking, this type of reference data is marked with "?" data type,
+   * that is it maybe undefined.
    */
   const { form } = useStore(store);